borh/papers/register-database-model.md

 The differing terminology betrays a duality of description when talking about language varieties: on the one hand there exists the language-centric (text or speech) bottom-up approach, and on the other the top-down metadata approach is prominent.
 -->

-Different approaches to modeling language variation have been developed, mirroring the needs and interests of at least the following fields: socio-linguistics, historical linguistics, dialect research, NLP, text classification, and authorship identification.
+Different approaches to modeling language variation have been developed, mirroring the needs and interests of many fields, including: socio-linguistics, historical linguistics, dialect research, NLP, text classification, and authorship identification.
+It is beyond the scope of this paper to offer a comprehensive account of them, but XYZ.

 <!--
 Our purpose here is to define register with respect to corpus, topic, metadata, and situational types.